Peter-32/SparkTwitter/README.md

 1. **HelloWorld Application**: This can be used to confirm that Spark is working.
   The code is from the official Spark site's [quick start tutorial](https://spark.apache.org/docs/latest/quick-start.html).
 2. **FirstMapReduce Application**: This gets one familiar with the MapReduce functionality available when using Spark Scala.
-It takes in a dictionary of words and outputs a file sorting the words by length.
+It takes in a dictionary of words and outputs a file of words sorted by length.
 3. **FirstStream Application**: This sets up a twitter spark streaming instance.
-It collects tweets from Twitter in real time and outputs them to the console and files.
+It shows tweets from Twitter in real time and saves them to a file.

 ## Installation